canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 You can install Git from it’s official page.
 You can find instructions to install it using package managers for all major OS's.

 Before starting to work, you need some one-time setups.
 You need to configure a name and an email.
-This name and email will appear in the file history of any file you have created or modified.
+This name and email will appear in the file history of any file you create or modify.
 Let's go to the command line

 ```bash
 # Replace "John Doe" and "johndoe@example.com" with your own name and email